ashdnazg/ashdnazg.github.io/_posts/2022-05-16-Finding-Really-Big-Palindromes.md

 99

 That's a tad over my life expectancy, but arguably reachable.
 After that, the numbers get big quite fast.
 Exponentially fast.
-The [On-Line Encyclopedia of Integer Sequences](https://oeis.org/) has [an entry](https://oeis.org/A007632) for the sequence of these numbers, with a list of the [147 known elements](https://oeis.org/A007632/b007632.txt).
+The [On-Line Encyclopedia of Integer Sequences](https://oeis.org/) has [an entry](https://oeis.org/A007632) for the sequence of these numbers, with a list of the [147 known elements](https://oeis.org/A007632/b007632.txt) (at the time of writing this post).
 The largest known number is 9335388324586156026843333486206516854238835339 with 46 decimal and 153 binary digits.
 That's quite large indeed.

 Life is short, let's spend what little we have on finding even bigger palindromes!